 - Alan Schneider Director Award - This is a $7,500 award for "travel, research or other activities specifically focused on the development of the directing craft."
 Awards are given through a nomination process, which are due each February.

-Both the Leadership U[niversity] and Global Connections grants are also available for individuals if they qualify.
-And as mentioned, some of the ancillary services TCG provides is only available for members, so it's good to take a look at the various membership programs to see if it might be worth while to join.
+The Theater Communications Group also offers two individual grants for leaders of color: Rising Leaders of Color and SPARK Leadership Program.
+Both the Leadership U[niversity] and Global Connections grants are also available for individuals who qualify.
+And as mentioned, some of the ancillary services TCG provides is only available for members, so it is good to take a look at the various membership programs to see if it might be worthwhile to join.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)